 Shadey floral walkway in a city park in Cadiz

-Beside the sea this city park has a playground, fountains and it’s a great place to run off little legs or meander after a long lunch.
+Genoves Park and botanic gardens sit beside the sea in the north-western corner of the old city, a delightful green space with a playground, fountains and a great place for little legs to run off excess energy, or to meander after a long lunch.

 9. Museum of Cadiz